WHAT IS YAKHNI?

 - Garnish: Cilantro, Green Chilies, Onion Slices, Lemon Wedges, Ginger

 WHAT TO DO WITH THE LEFTOVERS

-- Refrigerate – If you have a thick layer of solidified fat on top of the soup once it’s cool, then refrigerate the bone broth for up to 2 weeks.
+- Refrigerate – If you have a thick layer of solidified fat on top of the cooled soup, refrigerate the bone broth for up to 2 weeks.
 If not, it will keep for 3-4 days.

-- Freeze – Allow the soup to cool, then add it to a freezer-safe container or bag.
-I freeze it in individual bags to make defrosting it easier.
-Yakhni freezes for 3 months.
+- Freeze – Let the soup cool, then transfer it to a freezer-safe container or bag.
+It will freeze for three months.

-- Reheat – Warm leftovers on the stovetop or microwave, prepare your fresh toppings, and enjoy.
+- Reheat – Warm the leftovers on the stovetop or microwave, prepare your fresh toppings, and enjoy.

-- Repurpose – Add a few pieces of mutton to the yakhni and eat it as a soup, or reserve some of the broth and add it to rice to make Mutton Yakhni Pulao.
-You can also use our bone broth as a base for other soups and stews.
+- Repurpose – Add a few pieces of mutton to the yakhni and eat it as a soup, or reserve some of the broth and add it to long-grained basmati rice to make mutton yakhni pulao.
+You can also use it as a base for other soups and stews.

 FREQUENTLY ASKED QUESTIONS